 Roll the ball in desiccated coconut powder or nut powder, add candy eyes and finally a V-shaped almond sliver for a beak.

 Because it’s Easter, you could easily bake your favourite goodies and dress it up with chocolate eggs, marshmallows and jelly beans.

 Bake a batch of cupcakes, dig out a small portion from each, hide a chocolate egg in it and then cover with frosting and create an edible version of an Easter egg hunt.
 You can also use egg, bunny and chick-shaped cookie cutters when you make simple sugar cookies that you let the kids decorate with frosting and sprinkles.
 Want to wake the little ones up with festive cheer?
 Make bunny-shaped pancakes them by using the same cutters to cut out the shapes.
 If you want a failsafe Easter recipe, make carrot cake and decorate the cream cheese icing with carrot fondant toppers or gummies.

-Wish you and your family a hoppy Easter!
+And, from all of us here at Sassy Mama, we wish you and your family a hoppy Easter!

 Editor’s note: This post was originally published by Leandi Archer in March 2018 and was updated most recently by Jess Mizzi in April 2022, with help from Elizabeth Thomas.